 Remarkable for its sharp and pungent taste resembling horse radish or minced onions combined with chives, garlic is a popular seasoning ingredient.
 Raw or cooked garlic cloves are also used for medicinal purposes in many cultures.

-From a continental perspective, Asian countries sold almost three-quarters (72.6%) of the world’s exported garlic during 2019 with shipments valued at $2 billion.
-In second place were European exporters at 19% while 6.1% of global garlic shipments originated from Latin America excluding Mexico but including the Caribbean.
+From a continental perspective, Asian countries sold over two-thirds (67.7%) of the world’s exported garlic during 2020 with shipments valued at $2.1 billion.
+In second place were European exporters at 22.1% while 7.5% of global garlic shipments originated from Latin America excluding Mexico but including the Caribbean.

 For research purposes, the 6-digit Harmonized Tariff System code prefix for garlic is 070320.

 Top Garlic Exports by Country

 Below are the 15 countries that exported the highest dollar value worth of garlic during 2020.

 - China: US$2.1 billion (65.7% of total garlic exports)

 - Egypt: $38.1 million (1.2%)

 - Chile: $33.2 million (1.1%)

 - United States: $17.8 million (0.6%)